randomdevx/bad_company/README.md

-Hi Bad Company Members!
+## Hi Bad Company Members!

 This is a page for Factory Deco you have and want to make available for the club members.
 Write your name and the items below.

 The main idea is to collectively complete the furniture sets, so we can take turns with the set to catch the fish in the factory.
 Then the furniture set is traded to another member.

 The rules to get in the queue list for a set are as follow:

-    Every item traded shall return to its original owner when all the members catch the unlocked fish or the queue list is empty.
+* Every item traded shall return to its original owner when all the members catch the unlocked fish or the queue list is empty.

-    There will be a queue list for members to request a given set of furniture.
+* There will be a queue list for members to request a given set of furniture.
 A period of time will be assigned for the furniture in your possession, in which you should catch the unlocked fish or you will have to request again to be placed in the queue list.

-    Every item should be traded for a price of 500 fb as an insurance.
+* Every item should be traded for a price of 500 fb as an insurance.
 This does not mean you own the item.
 That said, the player requesting a queue for a set should have 6k fb available.

+#### Notes
-This is a draft for the procedure we think should be followed.
+> - This is a draft for the procedure we think should be followed.
 If there are suggestions or a better way to go about sharing to avoid issues later on write your ideas below.

-Note: If you guys are currently able or in the position to trade with other players for items that we collectively don't have, with items that several members currently have, it could be convenient for the club and you in particular.
+> - If you guys are currently able or in the position to trade with other players for items that we collectively don't have, with items that several members currently have, it could be convenient for the club and you in particular.
 There seem to be items that are more rare than others and most players in the game aren't aware of these stats.
 We can see a pattern develop here though.
 The most rare items are likely to be expensive over time.

 Thank you
 Zoitsa, Khan

-FURNITURE PER MEMBER

-Khan

-    Soccer Chair

-    Balloon Nightstand

-    Gorgeous Nightstand

-    Space Lamp

-Zoitsa

-    Baloon Lamp

-    Space Lamp

-    Candy Nightstand

-    Candy Plant

-Adverfull

-    Soccer Nightstand

-    Soccer Table

-    Soccer Chair

-    Space Lamp

-    Space Sofa

-    Space Nightstand

-    Space Clock

-    Balloon Floor

-    Gorgeous Table

-    Gorgeous Chair

-    Candy Stool

-    Candy Nightstand

-    Candy Wardrobe

-    Candy Floor

-    Candy Sofa

-LilPrinnie

-    Soccer Stool

-    Candy Chair

-Simewn

-    Georgeous Chair

-    Candy Arm Chair

-    Balloon Floor

-    Balloon Plant

-    Balloon Wall

-    Balloon Nightstand

-    Soccer Stool

-Daredevil

-    Baloon Wardrobe

-    Candy Chair

-Umam

-    Soccer Stool

-    Soccer Nightstand

-    Soccer Lamp

-    Ballon Table

-    Ballon Floor

-    Ballon Nightstand

-    Ballon Bed

-    Candy Plant

-    Gorgeous Nightstand

-    Space Wardrobe

-Machich

-    Balloon Floor

-    Candy Plant

-    Gorgeous Wall

-    Soccer Single Sofa

-    Space Floor

-Musarah

-    Soccer Wall

-    Soccer Lamp

-    Soccer Clock

-Sayani

-    Ballon Table

-    Soccer Stool

-    Soccer Clock

-    Candy Nightstand

-    Gorgeous Chair

-    Space Sofa

-Supriyadi

-    Soccer chair

-Flora

-    Candy Wall

-    Candy Floor

-Marta

-    Soccer Bed

-    Balloon Chair

-    Balloon Plant

-    Gorgeous Sofa

-    Gorgeous Chair

-    Candy Stool

-Dany20

-    Candy Plant

-    Soccer Nightstand

-    Balloon Nightstand

-    Soccer Chair

-    Soccer Stool

-    Balloon Wardrobe

-    Balloon Chair

-    Soccer Wall

-    Space Lamp

-Tonia

-    Candy Plant

-    Balloon Plant

-    Space Lamp

-    Soccer Lamp

-Esraa

-    Soccer Table

-    Gorgeous Nightstand

-    Gorgeous Chair

-    Space Clock

-    Soccer Chair

-    Candy Floor

-Nour2003

-    Soccer Clock

-    Soccer Chair

-    Soccer Bed

-    Soccer Table

-    Candy Floor

-    Balloon Wardrobe

-    Balloon Nightstand

-    Candy Sofa

-AZ

-    Candy Plant

-    Gorgeous Chair

-Tata_1993

-    Soccer Lamp

-    Space Clock

-    Balloon Nightstand

-    Georgeous Floor

-SherlocksAwesome

-    Balloon Wall

-Ben

-    Soccer Stool

-    Space Nightstand

-    Candy Plant

-    Baloon Plant

-Hcyucvuyf

-    Balloon Nightstand

-sad123456789

-    Balloon Table

-    Space Clock

-COMPLETE FURNITURE SETS

-BALLOON SET [ Candy Basslet | 5x | Dough, Insects, Vegetables ]
+# FURNITURE PER MEMBER

+#### Khan
+- Soccer Chair
+- Balloon Nightstand
+- Gorgeous Nightstand
+- Space Lamp

+#### Zoitsa
+- Baloon Lamp
+- Space Lamp
+- Candy Nightstand
+- Candy Plant

+#### Adverfull
+- Soccer Nightstand
+- Soccer Table
+- Soccer Chair
+- Space Lamp
+- Space Sofa
+- Space Nightstand
+- Space Clock
+- Balloon Floor
+- Gorgeous Table
+- Gorgeous Chair
+- Candy Stool
+- Candy Nightstand
+- Candy Wardrobe
+- Candy Floor
+- Candy Sofa

+#### LilPrinnie
+- Soccer Stool
+- Candy Chair

+#### Simewn
+- Georgeous Chair
+- Candy Arm Chair
+- Balloon Floor
+- Balloon Plant
+- Balloon Wall
+- Balloon Nightstand
+- Soccer Stool

+#### Daredevil
+- Baloon Wardrobe
+- Candy Chair

+#### Umam
+- Soccer Stool
+- Soccer Nightstand
+- Soccer Lamp
+- Ballon Table
+- Ballon Floor
+- Ballon Nightstand
+- Ballon Bed
+- Candy Plant
+- Gorgeous Nightstand
+- Space Wardrobe

+#### Machich
+- Balloon Floor
+- Candy Plant
+- Gorgeous Wall
+- Soccer Single Sofa
+- Space Floor

+#### Musarah
+- Soccer Wall
+- Soccer Lamp
+- Soccer Clock

+#### Sayani
+- Ballon Table
+- Soccer Stool
+- Soccer Clock
+- Candy Nightstand
+- Gorgeous Chair
+- Space Sofa

+#### Supriyadi
+- Soccer chair

+#### Flora
+- Candy Wall
+- Candy Floor

+#### Marta
+- Soccer Bed
+- Balloon Chair
+- Balloon Plant
+- Gorgeous Sofa
+- Gorgeous Chair
+- Candy Stool

+#### Dany20
+- Candy Plant
+- Soccer Nightstand
+- Balloon Nightstand
+- Soccer Chair
+- Soccer Stool
+- Balloon Wardrobe
+- Balloon Chair
+- Soccer Wall
+- Space Lamp

+#### Tonia
+- Candy Plant
+- Balloon Plant
+- Space Lamp
+- Soccer Lamp

+#### Esraa
+- Soccer Table
+- Gorgeous Nightstand
+- Gorgeous Chair
+- Space Clock
+- Soccer Chair
+- Candy Floor

+#### Nour2003
+- Soccer Clock
+- Soccer Chair
+- Soccer Bed
+- Soccer Table
+- Candy Floor
+- Balloon Wardrobe
+- Balloon Nightstand
+- Candy Sofa

+#### AZ
+- Candy Plant
+- Gorgeous Chair

+#### Tata_1993
+- Soccer Lamp
+- Space Clock
+- Balloon Nightstand
+- Georgeous Floor

+#### SherlocksAwesome
+- Balloon Wall

+#### Ben
+- Soccer Stool
+- Space Nightstand
+- Candy Plant
+- Baloon Plant

+#### Hcyucvuyf
+- Balloon Nightstand

+#### sad123456789
+- Balloon Table
+- Space Clock

+# COMPLETE FURNITURE SETS

+### BALLOON SET [ Candy Basslet | 5x | Dough, Insects, Vegetables ]
 * Balloon Bed [Umam]
 * Balloon Chair [Marta, Dany20]
 * Balloon Clock